AhmedEid02/somalia-seasonal-water-source-transitions/README.md

 ## License

-The analysis code in this repository is released under the MIT License.
-This license does **not** apply to the SIHBS microdata, which remain subject to SNBS access and use conditions.
+The analysis code and repository documentation are released under the MIT License.

+The SIHBS 2022 microdata are not covered by this license.
+They remain subject to the access and use conditions of the Somalia National Bureau of Statistics (SNBS) and are not redistributed in this repository.